RyuseiNomi/DelayListFetcher/README.md

 This is a lambda function which can fetch train-delay-list from [鉄道遅延情報のJSON](<https://rti-giken.jp/fhc/api/train_tetsudo/>) and put to S3 bucket.

+This function mainly fetch delay-list and convert the JSON to contain all of train route name and each status.

 The information is used in [遅れトレイン](<https://train-delay-reporter.netlify.com/>)

 Below is a brief explanation of what we have generated for you: